Finding Friendship and Community: Artman Resident and His Daughter Share Their Journey to Compassionate Care

 As Stanley enjoys socializing with new friends, care is available to him whenever he needs it.

 The entire medical team is fantastic and the nurses are very caring.
 Housekeeping is wonderful too.
 Here, everything is taken care of for me and they help me with anything I need.
 I am very happy living at ArtmanStanley T., resident at Artman

 Ensuring the highest quality of care, Artman’s compassionate team goes above and beyond to provide enriching lifestyles that uplift residents’ overall well-being.
 With a variety of community life activities like outdoor happy hour, weekly exercise classes, music therapy, and more, there are plentiful opportunities for engagement and fun.

 Stanley especially enjoys spending time outside.
 “The gardens here are beautiful.
 I love being outside.
 The other Sunday we had my whole family out there and sat under the umbrellas.
 It was very nice,” he says as Paula agrees.
-Stanley has four children, five grandchildren, and four great grandchildren, all of whom are very happy he’s living at Artman.
+Stanley has four children, five grandchildren, and four great grandchildren, all of whom feel happy that he lives at Artman.
 “We do a family Zoom meeting twice a week.
 My dad uses his computer and hooks it up to the TV so he can see all of us on the big screen,” says Paula.
 “And I have a printer here too so I can print out pictures of my grandkids and great-grandchildren,” adds Stanley.

 Getting to know Stanley…

 Stanley’s experience with computers extends far beyond hosting family Zooms each week.
 In fact, Stanley has been studying and teaching computers for years.
 His first introduction to computers was in 1963 when he was obtaining his Master’s degree in Education from the University of Pennsylvania.
 “They had a computer lab where they built the IBM 1620, which is one of the most elementary computers.
 We would work on that and that’s where I really got interested in learning more about them,” Stanley says.